Capture of Ceylon Medal

-The Capture of Ceylon Medal is a campaign medal that was awarded by the Governor-General of India to soldiers in Bengal artillery units of the armies of the East India Company (EIC) who took part in the capture of Ceylon in 1795–96.
+The Capture of Ceylon Medal was a campaign medal awarded by the East India Company to Bengal Army artillerymen who took part in the British invasion of Ceylon in 1795.

 Criteria

 The medal was instituted on 15 May 1807 by an Order in Council at Fort William, India.
-It was awarded to surviving members of the Bengal Army artillery who served under the command of the East India Company during the British invasion of Dutch Ceylon, over the period 21 July 1795 – 16 February 1796, during the French Revolutionary Wars.
+It was awarded to surviving members of the Bengal Army's artillery units who served under the command of the East India Company during the British invasion of Ceylon, which lasted from 21 July 1795 to 16 February 1796.
 The medals were finally completed and distributed in 1811.

-Two medals were cast in gold for award to officers, probably Captains Barton and Clarke but possibly to two native officers, with 121 being cast in silver for native Indian non-commissioned officers and men (known as Gun Lascars) of the Bengal Artillery.
+Two medals were cast in gold for award to officers, probably captains Barton and Clarke but possibly to two native officers, with 121 being cast in silver for Indian non-commissioned officers and enlisted men (known as Gun Lascars) of the artillery units.

-Other participants of the invasion, including other East India Company troops and British Crown forces, did not receive a medal.
+Other participants of the invasion, including other East India Company troops and British Armed Forces personnel, did not receive a medal.